 The little pleasures that wealth enabled began to seem profligate and needless.
 Why ride in a carriage when one could walk?
 Why pay to have the windows cleaned when one could close the shutters and conceal the dirt?
 Why employ a maid when one's tenants could wash the linen?

 Gradually Margery's servants left or were dismissed and her growing reputation dissuaded others from taking their place.
 Eventually she was left with only Croglin Watty, a simple boy brought up on the Fellside near her sister in law's home.
 His experience was captured in verse by Robert Anderson, the Cumberland Bard, who recounted her bearded, frosty face; her hard words and hard looks; and her miserliness.
-The rhyme portrays her buying the smallest piece of mutton available at Carlisle Market and make it last a whole week for her, Watty and the cat.
+The rhyme portrays her buying the smallest piece of mutton available at Carlisle Market and making it last a whole week for her, Watty and the cat.

 She would take her dog out scavenging for scraps and when it found a morsel she would stand guard, fending off the local mongrels with her gold-handled cane.